-- Medicare Part B (Medical Insurance) – Part B covers certain doctors’ services, outpatient care, medical supplies, and preventive services.
+- Medicare Part B (Medical Insurance) – Part B covers certain doctors’ services, outpatient care, medical supplies, physician administered medicines and some preventive services.

 - Medicare Part C (Medicare Advantage Plans) – Part C is Medicare offered through a private insurance company.
-Part C covers all Part A and Part B benefits, and most also offer prescription drug coverage.
-In addition to the Medicare A and B benefits, these Advantage plans may offer extra coverage.
-Medicare Advantage Plans include HMOs, PPOs, Private Fee-for-Service Plans, Special Needs Plans, and Medicare Medical Savings Account Plans.
-Learn more – and sign up – by visiting Medicare.gov.
+Part C covers all Part A and Part B benefits and most also offer prescription drug coverage.
+In addition to the Medicare A and B benefits, these Advantage plans may offer extra coverage for other services not covered under traditional Medicare.

 You can only enroll in Medicare during certain pre-established times.
-Your initial enrollment period is determined based on when you become eligible for the program, and you can learn more about how the Initial Enrollment Period works by visiting Medicare.gov.
+Your initial enrollment period is determined based on when you become eligible for the program.

 However, regardless of when you enroll, every year you can make changes to your coverage – including your Part D prescription drug coverage – during open enrollment.
 Open enrollment happens every year from October 15 – December 7.
 Find more tips on open enrollment here.
 Keeping your list of prescription medicines handy when reviewing your Part D options can help ensure you find the plan that works best for you.
 And don’t forget to use Medicare’s Plan Finder tool to make shopping easier.